 We anticipate holding our first services at the Galena location this Fall, 2017.
 We look forward to communicating our progress through frequent updates to this web page, as well as in a variety of other ways in the months ahead.
 This is an exciting new chapter in our story and we’re expecting miracles, divine appointments, and open doors!

 Reece and Sarah Bowing

-Here are questions and answers about our relocation
+Here are questions and answers about new church family home:

 Q & A: What’s happening now at our new location – have the renovations begun?